There are many reasons why people cloth diaper. Some of

 finished using them as diapers, they can be used as household rags.

-If you are unfamiliar with folding flats and need some help, I
+If you are unfamiliar with folding flats and need some help, there are some great videos on YouTube.

 - Prefolds: Rectangular diapers that are slightly thicker in